thin-edge/thin-edge.io/docs/src/howto-guides/025_config_management_plugin.md

 **Step 3**
 Navigate to your Cumulocity Device Management and the desired device.
 Open its **Configuration** tab.
-You can find `c8y-configuration-plugin` and more are declared as supported configuration types according to the plugin configuration by step 1.
+You can find `c8y-configuration-plugin` and more are listed as supported configuration types, as declared in the plugin configuration file in step 1.

 ![Cumulocity Configuration Management Upload](./images/c8y-config-plugin-upload.png)